DarienBrito/TDMorph/README.md

 ## Ok, I want to use it!

 Great!
 TDMorph is a rather deep tool and requires some exploration to master but the basic functionality should be self-evident.
 Here a quick overview of the general controls to give you an idea.
-For a proper step by step explanation of all features please refer to the [video tutorials](https://vimeo.com/showcase/6682501).

 ### Controls overview